TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 For GraphQL APIs, the gateway can be used to define the GraphQL schemas, limiting which properties of an object are queryable.
 Furthermore, access can be controlled to specific properties by configuring [field-based permissions]({{< ref "graphql/field-based-permissions" >}}).
 Subsequently, the visiblity of a schema's properties can be controlled for different consumers of the GraphQL API.

-## 4 - Lack of resources & rate limiting
+## 4 - Unrestricted Resource Consumption

 APIs can become overwhelmed if the resources upon which they rely are fully consumed.
 In such situations, an API can no longer operate, and will no longer be able to service requests, or potentially even be unable to complete those currently in progress.